-A DUI is a serious offense that can carry large fines, suspension of your driver’s license, and even time in jail.
+A DUI is a serious offense that can carry hefty fines, suspension of your driver’s license, and even time in jail.
 California law considers DUI to be a criminal offense.
-If you’ve found yourself facing a DUI, you need the best legal support in defending yourself and fighting the DUI charge
+If you have found yourself facing a DUI, you need the best legal support in defending yourself and fighting a DUI charge.

 Our law group will get you a free consultation with a top Brea DUI attorney best suited to the details of your case.
-They’ll guide you through the legal process ahead, scrutinize the evidence against you for any weak spots or rights violations, and pursue the most favorable outcome for you.
+They will guide you through the legal process, scrutinize the evidence against you for any weak spots or rights violations, and pursue the most favorable outcome for you.

-What Do I Do if I Get a DUI in Brea?
+What to Do if You Get a DUI in Brea

-- Contact a DUI attorney in California as soon as you can
+- Contact a DUI attorney in Brea, CA, as soon as you can

-- Contact the DMV within 10 days to get an administrative per se hearing (If you don’t, your license could be suspended for an extended period)
+- Contact the DMV within ten days to get an administrative per se hearing (If you do not, your license could be suspended for an extended period)

 - Report to your court date

-- Adhere to any punishment set out for you, including fines, classes, license restriction, and even probation/jail time
+- Adhere to any punishment set out for you, including fines, classes, license restrictions, and even probation or jail time

 - Make sure you have the proper insurance, as your provider may have dropped your plan